phetw/blog/src/posts/2018-12-24-i-quit-smoking.md

 Subsequently, I got sick very often while working in Bangkok.

-It was office syndrome.
-I have no choice as the part of my job is to solve problems using my coding skills and that I have to sit in front of a computer.
+It was the office syndrome.
+I have no choice as the part of my job is to solve problems using my coding skills and that, I have to sit in front of a computer.

-I started to exercise regularly and create a quit smoking goal like many times before.
+I started to exercise regularly and set a quit smoking goal like I did many times before which all ended up failed.
 Instead of smoking every break I get, I code.
-I even code after work.
+I even code during my free time.
 I love it.
+This time was a success.

 I don't smoke anymore.
 Not even while drinking.
 Not even when I need concentration.
 Not even when my friends are smoking.
-I hated the smoke and I always stay away from smokers.
-I did not miss smoking.
+I have become a person that hated the smoke and I always try to stay away from smokers.
+Strange thing is that, I did not miss smoking at all.
 I've successfully convince myself not to use cigarettes as the solution to every problem.
 There was always better solutions.
-I was very proud of myself.
+I was very proud.

-It was one of my proudest achievement of 2018.

-> Was it the passion that helps me?
+However, one may have different solutions and strategies in quitting.
+For me, it's just a matter your willingness.
+If you have a strong will and stay focus, you can achieve anything in life.